mayazeldin/image_processor_server_client/ReadMe.md

   The test runs the server from a script.
 But when I terminate the server script, the server process continues to run.
 I need to investigate further how to properly handle terminating the server within my testing program.
-  Currently, the only method that is working is manually killing the processes
+  Currently, the only method that is working is manually killing the processes.
+One way to fix this error, is to have my python code call on server.py and client.py to execute directly instead of calling on ./server and ./client.